 Last summer, President Obama created the Deferred Action for Childhood Arrivals (DACA) program to enable people who came to the United States as children—commonly known as “DREAMers”—to apply for work permits and relief from deportation.

-“These young people are an important part of the LGBT community, and we knew we had to find a way to give them a hand,” said NCLR Executive Director Kate Kendell, one of the fund’s co-founders.
-“We are thrilled that so many LGBT organizations across the nation stepped up to help.”
+“These young people are an important part of the LGBTQ community, and we knew we had to find a way to give them a hand,” said NCLR Executive Director Kate Kendell, one of the fund’s co-founders.
+“We are thrilled that so many LGBTQ organizations across the nation stepped up to help.”

-To date, more than $100,000 has been raised and 160 LGBT Dreamers have received financial assistance.
+To date, more than $100,000 has been raised and 160 LGBTQ Dreamers have received financial assistance.
 At least another 40 will get help from the fund.
-LGBT Dreamers who would like assistance from the fund may apply at www.LibertyHill.org/LGBTDreamersFund .
+LGBTQ Dreamers who would like assistance from the fund may apply at www.LibertyHill.org/LGBTDreamersFund .

 One of the recipients of aid from the fund, Jose Mendoza, recently received his work permit.
 Jose’s dream is to become a nurse, and he is now taking classes that will allow him to apply to a nursing program.